-Once the decision has been made to issue an Emergency Notification, the Dean of Student Services and/or the Site Coordinator may draft the Emergency Notification and initiate sending out the message.
-In the event of an extreme circumstance/emergency situation, if any of the above mentioned is unable to draft and initiate sending out the Emergency Notification, it becomes the responsibility of the on-duty site coordinator to draft and issue the Emergency Notification.
+Once the decision has been made to issue an Emergency Notification, the Site Coordinator may draft the Emergency Notification and initiate sending out the message.
+In the event of an extreme circumstance/emergency situation, if any of the above mentioned is unable to draft and initiate sending out the Emergency Notification, it becomes the responsibility of the on-duty personnel in charge to draft and issue the Emergency Notification.

-While the Clery Act allows for flexibility in alerting only the segment of the campus population that is determined to be at risk, NICC Emergency Notification sent via email-alerts, by default, notify the entire college community by email.
+While the Clery Act allows for flexibility in alerting only the segment of the campus population that is determined to be at risk, NICC Emergency Notification sent via emailalerts, by default, notify the entire college community by email.